 - School Options

-Nurses need the best program for their particular interests and strengths, but the top online nurse practitioner programs, for example, might not be local to the student.
-However, an online nursing degree allows prospective and current nurses to attend school across the state or even across the country.
+Prospective nurses should choose the best programs for their particular interests and strengths, but the top online nurse practitioner programs, for example, might not be local to the student.
+However, an online nursing degree allows aspiring and current nurses to attend school from a distance.

-Nurses-in-training benefit from a diversity of experiences and backgrounds, and online nursing programs bring together students from around the country and the world, which not only helps the learning process, but also helps nurses build an expansive professional network.
+Nurses-in-training benefit from a diversity of experiences and backgrounds, and online nursing programs bring together students from around the country and the world.
+Doing so helps nurses build expansive professional networks.